 Benchmark studies of various supercomputers, including attempts to understand the performance differences, have been undertaken by Lubeck, Moore, and Mendez [1985], Bucher [1983], and Jordan [1987].
-There are several benchmark suites aimed at scientific usage and often employed for supercomputer benchmarking, including Linpack and the Lawrence Livermore Laboratories FOR-TRAN kernels.
+In Chapter 1, we discussed several benchmark suites aimed at scientific usage and often employed for supercomputer benchmarking, including Linpack and the Lawrence Livermore Laboratories FORTRAN kernels.
 The University of Illinois coordinated the collection of a set of benchmarks for supercomputers, called the Perfect Club.
 In 1993, the Perfect Club was integrated into SPEC, which released a set of benchmarks, SPEChpc96, aimed at high-end scientific processing in 1996.
 The NAS parallel benchmarks developed at the NASA Ames Research Center [Bailey et al. 1991] have become a popular set of kernels and applications used for supercomputer evaluation.
-The Defense Advanced Research Projects Agency (DARPA) is funding the development of new high-end computing systems through the High Productivity Computing Systems (HPCS) program.
-As part of the HPCS effort, a new benchmark suite, HPC Challenge, has been introduced consisting of a few kernels that stress machine memory and interconnect bandwidths in addition to floating-point performance [Luszczek et al. 2005].
-Although standard supercomputer benchmarks are useful as a rough measure of machine capabilities, large supercomputer purchases are generally preceded by a careful performance evaluation on the actual mix of applications required at the customer site.